requarks/wiki-docs/auth.md

 > This feature is available from version **2.5 and up**.
 {.is-info}

 Two-Factor Authentication (2FA) adds an extra layer of protection to user accounts.
-It combines something you know *(your password)* with something you have *(mobile phone, fingerprint, security key, etc.)*.
+It combines something you know *(your password)* with something you have / are *(mobile phone, fingerprint, security key, etc.)*.

 Even if a malicious user obtain your password, he will be unable to login because he doesn't have the second authentication factor.